 The rankings were contained in a database analyzing seven years of student test score data for students taught by 6,000 third- to fifth-grade teachers.

-In a statement, the newspaper extended its condolences to the family and said it published the database "because it bears directly on the performance of public
+In a statement, the newspaper extended its condolences to the family and said it published the database "because it bears directly on the performance of public employees who provide an important service, and in the belief that parents and the public have a right to judge the data for themselves."

 The publication of individual rankings sparked widespread outrage among teachers.
 The rankings ranged from least and less effective to average, more effective and most effective.